The Impact of the Mortgage Market Review on the Older Borrower

 Let’s look at an example.
 Mr Smith (imaginative, I know) has an interest-only mortgage of £65,000 to pay and his house is currently worth £300,000.
 Based on his age, personal circumstances and property criteria, he’s entitled to a discount of 33%.
 So, he could buy a house for the same value as his current home for £201,000, leaving £99,000 to pay off his interest-only mortgage and, well, do whatever else he wants.

-According to recent data from the CML, 3 million people had interest-only mortgages outstanding in 2014.
+According to data from the Council of Mortgage Lenders (CML), 3 million people had interest-only mortgages outstanding in 2014.
 For older borrowers who are unable to go down the traditional route of remortgaging, this is quite literally a ticking time-bomb.